 It is our intention to build the tunnels and shafts under our permitted development rights, which means we do not need planning permission for the entire project.

 There are points along the tunnel route where we need to build headhouses to cover the shafts.
 Headhouses are required for ventilation and as a permanent point of access for the tunnel once it is built.
-We are seeking planning permission for these where they are not on our operational land, including at our site on Kings Avenue.
+We have secured planning permission for the headhouse from the London Borough of Lambeth.

 - Dimensions: The shaft will be approximately 15m in diameter and 35m in depth.
 The headhouse will have a maximum footprint of 9.5m long by 6m wide, reaching a maximum height of 4.6m.